yaserananbeh/cityExplore2301/README.md

 Finish time: 9:30

 Actual time needed to complete: 2 hours and 30 min

+Name of feature:3.
+Map: As a user, I want to see a map of the city so that I can see the layout of the area I want to explore.

+Estimate of time needed to complete: 1hour

+Start time: 10:00

+Finish time: 11:00

+Actual time needed to complete: 1hour
 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->